-Voice production techniques and music reading skill development.
+Voice production techniques and music reading skill development are emphasized within this course.
 Opportunities for solo and smaller ensemble performance will be provided at the local and state levels.
-Performance at concerts/events and attendance at weekly lesson groups is basic to meeting this criteria.
+Performance at concerts/events and attendance at weekly lesson groups (CR 898) is basic to meeting this criteria.